 Why Dishonour of Cheques happens?

-The dishonour of cheque may happen due to multiple reasons.
-However, the insufficiency of funds in the account of the drawer of the cheque is the key reason ifyour cheque has been dishonoured.
+The dishonor of cheques may happen due to multiple reasons.
+However, the insufficiency of funds in the account of the drawer of the cheque is the key reason if your cheque has been dishonored.

-It is very important understand the reasons for dishonour of cheque becasue it is considered as a criminal offence and is punishable by imprisonment up to two years or with monetary penalty or with both.
+It is very important to understand the reasons for the dishonor of cheques because it is considered a criminal offense and is punishable by imprisonment up to two years or with a monetary penalty or with both.